Goal Bank for Adult Speech Therapy (150 SLP Goals!)

 Visual Neglect Pack PDF Patient Handouts Worksheets image 0

-Click to Visit Our Shop!
+Click to Visit Our Shop

 1. The patient will read phrase-level information aloud at 80% accuracy given intermittent minimal verbal cues.